tnm/redweb/README.md

 Additions
 ----------
-Modular additions are on the to-do list.
+Modular additions, such as error messages and client-side validation, are on the to-do list.
+For the initial version, the idea is to keep RedBottle as simple as possible, so developers can customize it as they see fit.

 Author
 ------